Deminder/ShutdownTimer/README.md

 - Timer for _Poweroff_, _Reboot_, _Suspend_

   - Options may be reordered or hidden
   - During the unlock-dialog the timer will not stop.
-(If the extension is disabled or when logging out the timer will stop.)
+(The timer will stop if the extension is disabled or when logging out.)

 - Show scheduled shutdown info as _(sys)_